-First year students should maintain a relatively fixed schedule of coming to clinical every other morning and class every Monday through Thursday afternoon and evening.
+During semesters 3-5, students should maintain a relatively fixed schedule of coming to clinical every other morning and class every Monday through Thursday afternoon and evening.
 The requirement is that students will attend all classes every day that class is scheduled.

-As second and third year students, the class load decreases and clinical expectations increase, where students function more as CRNAs described in the above paragraphs.
+In semesters 6-9, the class load decreases and clinical expectations increase, where students function more as CRNAs described in the above paragraphs.
 If students are assigned to a hospital and the cases are finished early, they may be dismissed early.
 On the other hand, if students are assigned to a facility and the cases last longer than an assigned block of time, they are expected to function as a CRNA would, until relief is available.